anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 This enables the registrar to verify that it is the desired registrar for handling the request.

 The registrar certificate may be configured at the registrar-agent or may be fetched by the registrar-agent based on a prior TLS connection with this domain registrar.
-In addition, the registrar-agent provides agent-signed-data containing the pledge product-serial-number, signed with the LDevID(RegAgt), as described in {{exchanges_uc2_1}}.
+In addition, the registrar-agent provides agent-signed-data containing the pledge product-serial-number, signed with the private key corresponding to the EE (RegAgt) certificate, as described in {{exchanges_uc2_1}}.
 This enables the registrar to verify and log, which registrar-agent was in contact with the pledge, when verifying the PVR.

-The registrar MUST provide the LDevID(RegAgt) certificate identified by the SubjectKeyIdentifier (SKID) in the header of the agent-signed-data from the PVR in its RVR (see also {{{pvr-proc-reg}}.
+The registrar MUST provide the EE (RegAgt) certificate identified by the SubjectKeyIdentifier (SKID) in the header of the agent-signed-data from the PVR in its RVR (see also {{{pvr-proc-reg}}.

 The MASA in turn verifies the registrar LDevID certificate is included in the PVR (contained in the "prior-signed-voucher-request" field of RVR) in the "agent-provided-proximity-registrar-certificate" leaf and may assert the PVR as "verified" or "logged".

-In addition, the MASA can issue the assertion "agent-proximity" as follows:
+In addition, the MASA MAY issue the assertion "agent-proximity" as follows:
-The MASA can verify the signature of the agent-signed-data contained in the prior-signed-voucher-request, based on the provided LDevID(RegAgt) certificate in the "agent-sign-cert" leaf of the RVR.
+The MASA verifies the signature of the agent-signed-data contained in the prior-signed-voucher-request, based on the provided EE (RegAgt) certificate in the "agent-sign-cert" leaf of the RVR.
 If both can be verified successfully, the MASA can assert "agent-proximity" in the voucher.
-This agent-proximity is similar to the proximity assertion by the MASA when using BRSKI.
+The assertion of "agent-proximity" is similar to the proximity assertion by the MASA when using BRSKI.
-It is a stronger assertion than "logged", but it is weaker than the assertion "verified", which relies on ownership tracking.
+Note that the different assertions do not provide a metric of strength as the security properties are not comparable.

 Depending on the MASA verification policy, it may also respond with a suitable 4xx or 5xx error status code as described in section 5.6 of {{RFC8995}}.
 When successful, the voucher will then be supplied via the registrar to the registrar-agent.